trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    :literal:

-Note how the disable of ``Epetra`` wipes out all of the required and optional SE packages that depend on ``Epetra``.
+Note how the disable of ``Epetra`` wipes out all of the required and optional SE packages and intra-package dependencies that depend on ``Epetra``.
 What is left is only the ``ThyraCoreLibs`` and its upstream dependencies that don't depend on ``Epetra`` (which is only ``RTOp`` and ``Teuchos``).

-.. _Conflicting explicit disable of a package:
+.. _Conflicting explicit enable and disable:

-**Conflicting explicit disable of a package**
+**Conflicting explicit enable and disable**

 One use case that occasionally comes up is when a set of inconsistent enables and disables are set.
 While this seems illogical that anyone would ever do this, when it comes to larger more complex projects with lots of packages and lots of dependencies, this can happen very easily.
-In some cases, someone is enabling a set of packages they want and is trying to weed out as some of (what they think) are optional dependencies they don't need and accidentally disables a package that is an indirect required dependency of one of the packages they want.
-The other use case where conflicting enables/disables can occur is in CTest drivers using `TRIBITS_CTEST_DRIVER()`_ where an upstream package has failed and is explicitly disabled.
-TriBITS can either be set up to have the disable override the explicit enable or stop the configure and depending on the value of the cache variable ``${PROJECT_NAME}_DISABLE_ENABLED_FORWARD_DEP_PACKAGES`` (see `Disables trump enables where there is a conflict`_).
+In some cases, someone is enabling a set of packages they want and is trying to weed out as many of the (what they think) are optional dependencies that they don't need and accidentally disables a package that is an indirect required dependency of one of the packages they want (in which case the configure should likely fail and provide a good error message).
+The other use case where conflicting enables/disables can occur is in CTest drivers using `TRIBITS_CTEST_DRIVER()`_ where an upstream package has failed and is explicitly disabled (in which case it should gracefully disable downstream dependent packages).
+TriBITS can either be set up to have the disable override the explicit enable or stop the configure in error depending on the value of the cache variable `${PROJECT_NAME}_DISABLE_ENABLED_FORWARD_DEP_PACKAGES`_ (see `Disables trump enables where there is a conflict`_).

-For example, consider what happens with the ``ReducedMockTrilinos`` project (see `Example ReducedMockTrilinos Project Dependency Structure`_) if someone tries to enable the ``RTOp`` package and disable the ``Teuchos`` package.
+For example, consider what happens with the ``ReducedMockTrilinos`` project if someone tries to enable the ``RTOp`` package and disable the ``Teuchos`` package.
 This is not consistent because ``RTOp`` has a required dependency on ``Teuchos``.
 The default behavior of TriBITS is this case is shown in the below configure::